nvalline/note-taker/README.md

 <img src="./Develop/images/note-taker.png" alt="Project Screenshot" max-height="500px">

-> This application will guide the user to generate a README markdown file for their project.
+> This application allows the user to enter and save notes, view previous notes and delete notes that are no longer needed.

 #### [View The Site](#) - The project is not live.

 ---

 ### Table of Contents

-Your section headers will be used to reference location of destination.

 - [Description](#description)
 - [Technologies](#technologies)